-The CFASTTM card is a small form factor non-volatile memory drive which provides high capacity data storage.
-It has a standard CFAST connector with SATA and power/control part.
+The Solid State Drive (SSD) is a small form factor 50.8mm x 29.85 mm x 3.3mm) non-volatile memory drive which provides high capacity data storage.
+The SSDs are designed after the JEDEC MO-300B standard.
+It has a standard combined connector with SATA and power/control part.
+The connector is mechanical identical with eeePC card connector, but has different pinout.
 The card works at a supply voltage of 3.3V.

 The drive with the SATA interface operates in Mode 2.0 (1.5 or 3.0 Gb/s burst).